premds246/SampleRepo/LinkedList.md

 - To create a singly linked list we need to create two things.
 - The first one is the fundamental building block of a Linked list, a node.
 - A node has two values in it. one is the value or data it requires to store and the other is a pointer where it needs to stores address of the next node.
-- The sceond we require is a pointer to the first node of the linked list.
+- The second we require is a pointer to the first node of the linked list.
 - The third is to link the nodes with each other.
 - To create a Node we create a node class and add two attributes as instance variables self.data to store the data and self.next whose value by default is None to store the address of next node, which are created everytime we create a node by passing the data